Section 139 of GST – Migration of existing taxpayers

-This transitory provision deals with migration of existing registrants into the GST regime.
+This transitional provision deals with migration of existing registrants into the GST regime.
 All existing registrants having a valid Permanent Account Number will be issued provisional registration certificate.
-After furnishing the required information a final certificate of registration will be granted.
+After furnishing the required information, a final certificate of registration will be granted.
 If the information is not furnished, the registration is liable to be cancelled.

-As part of implementation of GST, the existing tax payers / registrants having a valid PAN would be granted provisional registration certificates under the GST law.
+As part of implementation of GST regime, the existing tax payers / registrants having a valid PAN would be granted provisional registration certificates under the GST law.
 The details are as follows:

-- (i) The existing tax payer, other than a person deducting tax or an Input Service Distributor (ISD), who were registered under various earlier Indirect Tax Laws are liable to be registered under GST with effect from the appointed day, when the relevant sections of CGST Act came in to force.
-Such taxpayer shall declare his Permanent Account Number (PAN), mobile number, e-mail address, State or Union territory and shall enroll himself for getting the provisional registration certificate.
+- (i) The existing tax payer, other than a person deducting tax or an Input Service Distributor (ISD), who were registered under various earlier Indirect Tax Laws are liable to be registered under GST Laws with effect from the appointed day, when the relevant sections of CGST Act came in to force.
+Such taxpayer is required to declare his Permanent Account Number (PAN), mobile number, e-mail address, State or Union territory and shall enroll himself for getting the provisional registration certificate.

 - (ii) On successful verification of the PAN, mobile number and e-mail address, an application reference number (ARN) shall be generated and communicated to the applicant on the said mobile number and e-mail address.

 - (v) A person who holds a provisional certificate of registration is required to furnish certain information in Form GST REG-26, within a period of 3 months or as extended by the commissioner.
-The date has been extended till 31st Dec, 2017 vide order No. 6/2017 – GST dt.
-28/10/2017.
+The date was extended till 31.12.2017 vide order No. 6/2017 – GST dated 28.10.2017.

 - (vi) If the information furnished is correct and complete, Final Registration Certificate in Form GST REG 06 will be issued, within 6 months of the appointed day.